jiteshsaini/Smart-Water-Tank/README.md

 2. Edit the Web Server IP address in line 89 of 'sensor.py' as per your device.<br>

-3. Run file 'sensor.py' using python3.<br>
+3. Create a cron job which runs the file 'sensor.py' every minute.
+So that the reading is sent to the Web server every minute.<br>